LeeHyeonJae97/PUN2Extension/README.md

 ## PhotonEventHandler
  handle custom events over network using EventChannel

-## Custom Prefab Pool
+## AddressablesPool
- AddressablesPool using Unity's Addressables
+ prefab pool using Unity's Addressables

+## ResourcesPool
- ResourcesPool using list that has references of assets to use
+ prefab pool using list that has references of assets to use